-If you are a member of good standing, NSCA certified or an NSCA Fellow (FNSCA), who has a history of contributions to the NSCA then you could be qualified to help shape the future of the NSCA!
-For detailed qualifications view NSCA By-laws section 3.
+If you are a member of good standing and NSCA certified or an NSCA Fellow (FNSCA), who has a history of contributions to the NSCA then you could be qualified to help shape the future of the NSCA!
+For detailed qualifications view NSCA Bylaws Article II, Section 3.

 Did you score a 3 or higher?